-Based on current forecasts, we have little more than a decade to bring humanity into balance with the biosphere while our children's future hangs in the balance.
-A just transition to renewables is not only possible but imperative.
-We must individually and collectively take appropriate action to make it happen.
-We can fix it and we must act quickly.
+Based on current forecasts like the UN Intergovernmental Panel on Climate Change (IPCC) Report, it is clear that we have little more than a decade to bring humanity into balance with the biosphere while our children's future hangs in the balance.
+A just transition to 100% renewable energy is not only possible but imperative.
+We must take appropriate action individually and collectively to make it happen.
+We must act quickly.

-Placing us on the front lines of climate change, the waters of the Gulf of Maine are warming faster than 99% of global oceans due to global warming, melting of the Arctic, and changing ocean circulation patterns.
-Rising sea levels and mean ocean temperatures aggravate severe weather and jeopardize critical ocean eco-systems.
-Such warming drives the changes in precipitation patterns, species distribution, storm frequency and ocean acidity.
-For more information on how climate change effects the Gulf of Maine, check out this fantastic video:
+Placing us on the front lines of climate change, the waters of the Gulf of Maine are warming faster than 99% of global oceans.
+Rising sea levels and mean ocean temperatures aggravate severe weather and jeopardize critical ocean ecosystems.
+Warming drives changes in precipitation patterns, species distribution, storm frequency and ocean acidity.
+Warming waters have allowed invasive species like black sea bass to move north into Maine waters, driving out species vital for Maine’s ecosystems and economy.
+According to current research described in this article, cod habitat could shrink by 90 percent by the end of the century, while lobster populations might shift 200 miles north due to warming waters.
+For more information on how climate change affects the Gulf of Maine, check out this fantastic video.

 Credit: Joachim S. Mueller